-Developmental and infused coverage of DSK across other courses.
 Coverage of developmental aspects of behavior is infused across several of the clinical core courses described below, and in a more systematic way within the Psychological Assessment course (see below).
-Advanced integrative knowledge of foundational DSK content areas are infused across several of the above courses (e.g., Cognitive Neuroscience, Emotion), and is a required competency in preparation for the comprehensive exams (see below).
+Advanced integrative knowledge of foundational DSK content concentrations are infused across several of the above courses (e.g., Social Psychology, Emotion), and is a required competency in preparation for the comprehensive exams (see below).